 Basic Goat Care – What Do You Need to Raise Goats?

-Goats do not need elaborate housing, but a shelter should be dry, well ventilated, and draft-free.
-Shelters may range from a traditional enclosed barn, to a three-sided open shelter.
-A few considerations when thinking about goat shelters:
+Homestead goats do not need elaborate housing, but their shelter should be dry, well ventilated, and draft-free.
+Shelters may range from a traditional enclosed barn to a three-sided open shelter.
+Consider these points to plan your goat shelters:

 - Is it easy to clean?